42-AI/bootcamp_python/day00/day00.md

 ## General rules

 * The version of python to use is 3.7, you can check the version of python with the following command: `python -V`
-* The norm: during this pool you will follow the Pep8 standards https://www.python.org/dev/peps/pep-0008/
+* The norm: during this bootcamp you will follow the Pep8 standards https://www.python.org/dev/peps/pep-0008/
 * Forbidden functions: eval, ...

 ## Helper

-How to install and link python in the $PATH?
-It's the first exercise!
+How do you install and link python in the $PATH?
+That's the first exercise!

 ```
-Not helper there
+No helper here
 ```

 ### Exercise 00 - $PATH.